nuraalia/nuraalia.github.io/mental_health.md

 <img src="images/performant_multiclass_model_slide.png?raw=true"/>

-For the code of the data preprocessing, see: [Empathy and Racism During Childbirth](/pdf/Nura_edits_201_writeup.pdf).
+For the code for the data preprocessing, see: [Modeling Mental Health Data Preprocessing Code](/code_files/207_final_preprocessing.ipynb).

-For the code that produced our final models, see: [Empathy and Racism During Childbirth](/pdf/Nura_edits_201_writeup.pdf).
+For the code that produced our final models, see: [Modeling Mental Health Code Final Models](/code_files/Nura_edits_207_final_models.ipynb).

-For a Powerpoint presentation of this project, see: [Empathy and Racism During Childbirth Powerpoint](/pdf/201_project_slides.pdf).
+For a Powerpoint presentation of this project, see: [Modeling Mental Health Presentation](/pdf/Nura_edits_207_presentation.pdf).